csgillespie/efficientR/main.md

 1. Getting help on a specific *function*.
 1. Looking into the *source code*.

 In many cases you may already have researched stages 1 and 2.
-Often you can stop and 3 and simply use the function without worrying exactly how it works.
+Often you can stop at 3 and simply use the function without worrying exactly how it works.
 In every case, it is useful to be aware of this hierarchical approach to learning from R's internal help, so you can start with the 'Big Picture' (and avoid going down a misguided route early on) and then quickly focus in on the functions that are most related to your task.
 To illustrate this approach in action, imagine that you are interested in a specific topic: optimisation.
 The remainder of this section will work through the stages 1 to 4 outlined above as if we wanted to find out more about this topic, with occasional diversions from this topic to see how specific help functions work in more detail.
 The final method of learning from R's internal resources covered in this section is **swirl**, a package for interactive learning that we cover last.

 ### Searching R for topics